Home Artists Posts Import Register

 "All right, enough of these games.
 You may be Ren's sister, but that doesn’t explain why you’ve been constantly stalking me lately.
 So why don’t you just tell me what your business with me is?"
 He hoped this wouldn’t be another case like her brother, where the girl begged him to take her as a disciple or some other nonsense about being a true man or woman in her case.
 After cleaning up her face, Run smiled and got to her feet before extending her hand towards him.

-"I was just bored and wanted to join in on the fun my brother was experiencing.
+"I was just bored and wanted to have some fun like my brother.
 You wouldn’t happen to be willing to help someone like me, right?" she said in a cutesy voice, Emiya’s eyes twitching as he saw her trying to act and look both cute and small.
 "I have an idea.
 I can bring you to my ship, and we can get to know each other be—”

 He interrupted her.